jacobvarner/100-days-of-code/r1-log.md

 ### R1D42

 Before starting the the next freeCodeCamp certification, I took a moment to complete my coding challenge for the Twitter job application process.
 It was three simple algorithms and I managed to write them in Node.js.
 I passed all the test for the first two, but on the last one, I passed a few of the tests and then failed the later ones because I'm sure my solution was not efficient enough.

+### R1D43

+Today was the first day of class for the fall semester, but after a day full of class and meetings, I made it home and started on the D3.js section of freeCodeCamp.
+D3 seems way more flexible than I expected and could be used for much more than just graphs and other data displays.
+Along with learning D3, the modules are also teaching me about creating SVGs.
+It's nice to be learning totally new things once again.